Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/PyQtInterface/README.md

 * The file only contains one class for all the code as changing layout is just done through functions.
 * Finally compared to the previous file this file features alot more comments and the code is layout in a way that is easier to read.
 #### Class and Function breakdown
+Worker Class + Asyncio + Threading

+## 6. Why PyQt6 is no longer being used
+This boiled down to several errors which I could not find a fix for, my fix did not work or the libraries being used work fully compatible with each other.